chadwickbureau/chadwick/doc/cwsub.rst

 extending :program:`cwevent` by treating substitutions as events in their own right.
 In particular, the count and pitch counts are cumulative counts for the plate appearance up to the point of the substitution.

+As with :program:`cwevent`, fields 10 and 11, ``BALLS_CT`` and
+``STRIKES_CT``, report zero whenever the count at the point of the substitution is unknown, to maintain compatibility with the Retrosheet tools.
+Field 25, ``COUNT_TX``, reports the count verbatim, including question marks, and so can be used to disambiguate a genuine 0-0 count from an unknown one; see :ref:`Reporting of counts
+<cwtools.cwevent.count>` in the :program:`cwevent` documentation for
+further detail.

 .. list-table:: cwsub field numbers
    :header-rows: 1